mikamai/solidus_enhanced_paypal_express/README.md

 [![Build Status](https://travis-ci.org/spree-contrib/better_spree_paypal_express.svg?branch=2-4-stable)](https://travis-ci.org/spree-contrib/better_spree_paypal_express)

-This is a "re-do" of the official [spree_paypal_express][4] extension.
-The old extension is extremely hard to maintain and complex.

-Behind-the-scenes, this extension uses [PayPal's Merchant Ruby SDK](https://github.com/paypal/merchant-sdk-ruby).
+This is an enhanced version of the [solidus_paypal_express](https://github.com/dfranciosi/solidus_paypal_express) by `dfranciosi`.
+Instead of using [PayPal's Merchant Ruby SDK](https://github.com/paypal/merchant-sdk-ruby) we run `ActiveMerchant::Billing::PaypalExpressGateway` as a provider.

 ## Installation

 1. Add this extension to your Gemfile with this line:

-        gem 'solidus_paypal_express', github: 'solidusio-contrib/solidus_paypal_express', branch: 'master'
+        gem 'solidus_paypal_express', github: 'mikamai/solidus_enhanced_paypal_express'

 2. Install the gem using Bundler: